A Community Contribution from Erik Hanberg

 - I only check email when I can reply to it easily.
 Unless I’m waiting for something specific, I try not to check email from my phone, because it’s a recipe for getting an email that requires a length reply that I don’t have the time to give on my phone.
 And that just stresses me out until I can reply appropriately.

 - I don’t use preview windows.
 It’s too easy to only get half the information and miss important stuff.
-When I used Outlook for work, this happened way more often that I would have liked.
-I thought it was a feature, but it turns out it wasn’t helpful at all.
-It made me browse email more than read email.
+When I used Outlook for work, this happened way more often that

 It’s the only way to know I haven’t missed anything.